 RateLimit-Limit

-The HTTP RateLimit-Limit unofficial response header is a widely deployed header indicating the maximum number of requests a client is allowed to make within the current rate limit window.
+The unofficial RateLimit-Limit response header indicates the maximum number of requests a client is allowed to make within the current rate limit window.

 Usage